aminariana/leetcode/README.md

 # Tech Interview problems, solutions and explanations
+**Summary**

-* **What** I'm collecting all my past LeetCode solutions here.
+I'm collecting all my past LeetCode solutions here.

+**Motivation**

-* **Why** So that I surprise myself with how much smarter I am than when I'm under the 45 minute gun in an interview.
+So that I surprise myself with how performant I can be when I'm not under the 45 minute time gun in an interview.
 You should do this too!
 It helps feel good.

+**Approach**

-* **How** Click on a problem folder to see its description, solution and explanation.
+Follow each problem link to to see its description, solution and explanation.
 The solution may appear in multiple languages, just for fun.

 # Problem category
 ## Array / String